JW-Huh/aging_yonsei/README.md

 2. Contents

-2-1.
-R scripts used for input data preparation and visualization 2-2.
-LEfSe input files and a summarized result file (lefse_results_modified_name.csv) 2-3.
-Modified metadata and microbial abundance files
+- R scripts used for input data preparation and visualization.
+- LEfSe input files and a summarized result file (lefse_results_modified_name.csv).
+- Modified metadata and microbial abundance files.